wlsf82/protractor-and-webrtc/README.md

 - Then it calls the `browser.wait` function passing as first argument the function `areTwoIncomingPhotosAvailable`, from the `webrtcSample` Page Object, and the `incomingPhotosOnBrowser2` is the argument for this function (the idea is that this function returns a promise that two incoming photos are available).
 As a second argument for the `browser.wait` it passes the `DEFAULT_TIMEOUT`, that is equal to `5000`.
 - It finally does the verification, expecting that the count of incoming photos is `2`.
 - And it closes `browser2` with the `quit()` function.

-The last new test case basically:

-- Opens a new browser in the same room of the first browser.
-- Calls `browser2.ignoreSynchronization = true` (non-AngularJS app).
-- Does the same two steps for a third browser.
-- Switches to an expected alert and accepts it.
-- And both the two new browsers (`browser2` and `browser3`) are closed using the `quit()` function.

-Note that for the last new test case there is no verification, but if the alert is not displayed, the test will fail, so this is ok.

 Now let's run our updated test suite.